-Joseph Bouchette, a young surveyor and military officer, first visited Toronto harbour in 1792, the year before Lt.-Gov. John Graves Simcoe arrived to establish the Town of York.
+Joseph Bouchette, a young surveyor and military officer, first visited Toronto harbour in 1792, the year before Lt.-Gov. John Graves Simcoe arrived to establish FORT YORK and the Town of York.

-The following is an excerpt from Bouchette's sublime memoir of his first views of York Harbour in The British Dominions in North America (pub.
+The following is an excerpt from Bouchette's memoir of his first views of York Harbour in his book, The British Dominions in North America (pub.
 1832,

 The harbour of York is nearly circular, and formed by a very narrow peninsula... enclosing a beautiful basin about a mile and a half in diameter, capable of containing a great number of vessels, and at the entrance of which ships may lie with safety during the winter.